Feedback button

 Register a death

-When to register the death
+When to register a death

-When someone dies, registering the death is one of the first things to do.
 The Government has a useful step by step guide on what to do when someone dies.

-Where to register the death
+Where to register a death

 If the death took place in Cornwall you will need to book an appointment with Cornwall Registration Service.